bencomeau/isit-420-hw6/README.md

 ## Possible Queries
 We don’t have a ton of options since our data set isn’t massive.
 But I think we can come up with three.
 Something like:

-1. Get the unemployment rate reports for the last 5 years and overlay the DOW open/close for each report.
+1. We will get the unemployment rate reports for the last five years and overlay the opening and closing values of the DOW Jones Industrial Average for each report’s release date.
+This will allow one to determine if the unemployment rate affects the DOW and if so, positively or negatively.
-2. Get all the weak ADX and see what was the unemployment rate at each time?
+2. We will get all the weak Average Directional Index instances then using the date reference, get the unemployment rate for each of the weak reports.
+Doing this will allow us to determine if a weak Average Directional Index is followed by a relative-high or relative-low unemployment rate.
-3. ???
+3. Lastly, we will find all the strong Average Directional Index instances and using the date reference, get the unemployment rate for each of the strong reports.
+We will be able to gather whether the strong ADX reflects in the unemployment rate data.